Hampus-Gstack/capitalfirm/MOBILE_APP_GUIDE.md

 ## 🎯 **Current Status: PWA (Progressive Web App) - FREE**

-Your Capital Firm dashboard is now a **Progressive Web App (PWA)** that works like a native app on mobile devices!
+Your Cursus Capital dashboard is now a **Progressive Web App (PWA)** that works like a native app on mobile devices!

 ### **✅ What's Already Working:**
 - **Installable** - Users can add to home screen